apache/libcloud/docs/compute/drivers/digital_ocean.rst

 DigitalOcean driver supports two API versions - old API v1.0 and the new API v2.0.
-Since trunk (to be libcloud v0.18.0), the driver uses the correct API based on the initialization with the Client ID (key) and Access Token (secret) for v1.0 or the Personal Access Token (key) in v2.0 and will through an exception if the `api_version` is set explicitly without the proper arguments.
+Since trunk (to be libcloud v0.18.0), the driver uses the correct API based on the initialization with the Client ID (key) and Access Token (secret) for v1.0 or the Personal Access Token (key) in v2.0 and will throw an exception if the `api_version` is set explicitly without the proper arguments.

 Instantiating a driver using API v2.0